 Bombardier Arthur Ross (front rider on tandem) taken in France during the Phoney war 1940.
 Courtesy Barry Ross

-Arthur Ross’s biography exists in manuscript form ‘Silvertown’s Lost Son‘ written by his nephew Barry Ross.
-Barry’s father Albert never properly recovered from the loss of his elder brother in wartime, to whom he was very close.
-The manuscript (as yet unpublished) describes Bombardier Ross’s involvement in all 367 Battery’s actions on the Dyle line, the Escaut line and the Regiment’s final stand at Cassel.
+The book describes how Barry’s father, Albert, never properly recovered from the loss of his elder brother in wartime, to whom he was very close.
+The book describes Bombardier Ross’s involvement in all 367 Battery’s actions on the Dyle line, the Escaut line and the Regiment’s final stand at Cassel.

 ‘F’ Troop, 367 Battery